kkasravi/w251-homework-2/README.md

 > pushd storage && make deploy && popd

-Then the public ip of aws needs to be added as an environment variable to listener/deployment.yaml Prior to deploying capture and listener, you need to run port-forward on the aws machine
+Then the public ip of aws needs to be added as an environment variable to listener/deployment.yaml Prior to deploying capture and listener, you need to run port-forward on the aws instance.
+The aws instance needs to have a port opened in its security group for MQTT of 1883.

 > make port-forward